MarisSuss/scandiweb-test-task/README.md

 5. **Frontend setup**

-   - In diferent terminal navigate to scandiweb-test-task
+   - In a diferent terminal navigate to scandiweb-test-task

    ```bash
    cd frontend